netlify/netlify-dev-plugin/README.md

-  -d, --devport=devport      port of the dev server started by command -f, --functions=functions  Specify a functions folder to serve -o, --offline              disables any features that require network access -p, --port=port            port of netlify dev
+  -d, --devport=devport      port of the dev server started by command -f, --functions=functions  Specify a functions folder to serve -o, --offline              disables any features that require network access -p, --port=port            Specify port of netlify dev -l, --live                 Start a public live session

 DESCRIPTION
   The dev command will run a local dev server with Netlify's proxy and redirect rules